daevid/jukebox/README.md

-Zynga's JukeBox
+Zynga's Jukebox
 ==============

-The JukeBox is a component for playing sounds, music with the usage of sprites.
-It is known to run on Android 1.6+ devices and needs very few resources compared to other solutions on the web.
+The Jukebox is a component for playing sounds and music with the usage of sprites with a special focus on performance and cross-device deployment.
+It is known to run even on Android 1.6+ devices and needs very few resources compared to other solutions on the web.
-Its concept is called automatic stream correction.
-This concept follows the way that unavailable streams will be corrected when to their current time position when they are ready for playback.

 Features